The Idealised City

 Identity and landscape

-“The Idealised City” is an interdisciplinary research project related to the study and artistic interpretation of the ubiquitous identities and landscapes that form in the post-globalist era.
-The exhibition’s title refers to the concept of the “Ideal city” by Leon Battista Alberti (1404-1472), which posits the idea that cities should be designed with defined architecture for each population segment.
+The Idealised City is an interdisciplinary research project that explores the ubiquitous identities and landscapes emerging in the post-globalist era through both study and artistic interpretation.
+The exhibition’s title references the concept of the Ideal City as formulated by Leon Battista Alberti (1404–1472), who envisioned urban planning as a structured system where architecture was carefully delineated for each social segment.